elunna/hackem/hackem_changelog.md

     - Uncursed instruments have a 1 in 50 chance of breaking.
     - Blessed instruments won't break
     - If you are an elf, you will never break an instrument this way.

+Imported some appearance effects from dNetHack:

+- [x] Combat boots grant +1 AC and attack
+- [x] Mud boots make you more resistant to wrap attacks (dnh)
+- [x] Hiking boots grant +100 to carrying capacity
+- [x] Jungle boots prevent many types of leg injury
+- [x] padded gloves +1 AC
+- [x] old gloves can't be eroded
+- [x] fencing gloves +2 attack with one handed weapon and no shield

 ## Spells/Spellcasting